Sophie Kerry

 Education:

-Sophie studied at Northumbria University Newcastle and completed an Integrated Master’s including a Dissertation, a Qualifying Law Degree and exemption from the LPC.
+Sophie studied at Northumbria University Newcastle and completed an Integrated Masters including a Dissertation, a Qualifying Law Degree and exemption from the LPC.

 Main Areas of Work:

-• Boundary disputes;
+- Boundary disputes;

-• Debt disputes.
+- Debt disputes.

 Great / Notable achievements at Wake Smith:

 Acting Solicitor at a successful Fast Track Trial for the Claimant, a company.
 Dispute regarding whether the Defendant, a de factor Director (also the Landlord of the Claimant) was entitled to retain monies from the Claimant’s company account for purported fees.
 Further, a counterclaim was entered regarding repayment of rent, it was successfully argued that there was a ‘rent free period’ supported by the Claimant’s financial accounts.
-As the Claimant also beat a previous Part 36 Offer at trial meaning further costs penalties were paid on an indemnity basis with a penalty payment thereby achieving almost a full recovery of costs.
+The Claimant also beat a previous Part 36 Offer at trial meaning further costs penalties were paid on an indemnity basis with a penalty payment thereby achieving almost a full recovery of costs.

 Recent articles by Sophie Kerry